 B, L, D

-Before you resume your trek, you will enjoy breakfast at the serene atmosphere of Tengboche.
+Before you resume your trek, you will enjoy breakfast in the serene atmosphere of Tengboche.
 The trekking trail is generally gentle, with only a few steep ascents, and much of the path follows the Dudh Koshi river basin.
 The Everest Base Camp Trekking trail gently descends from the ridge for a while.
 It starts to ascend uphill through pine forests and open meadows.
-After some time, the trail again begins to descend and takes you towards the Imja Khola.
+After some time, the trail again descends and leads you towards the Imja Khola.
 Along the way, you will cross several small streams.
-Similarly, you will come across small settlements Sherpa villages Deboche, Pangboche , Shomare , fields, mani walls, stupas, and chortens.
+Similarly, you will come across small settlements, Sherpa villages, Deboche, Pangboche, Shomare for Lunch, fields, mani walls, stupas, and chortens.
 As you follow the Imja Khola, the trail takes you to the Imja Khola valley.
 It again starts to ascend uphill from here onwards.

 As you move forward, you will also start to see a shift in the landscape.
 As it becomes more barren, the lush vegetation starts to become thinner.
-The terrain also becomes rocky, and you must trek on stone stairways occasionally.
-You can see the sharp ridge of Ama Dablam clearly at the background along with the views of Lhotse and Tawoche at a distance.
+The terrain also becomes rocky, and you must occasionally trek on stone stairways.
+You can see the sharp ridge of Ama Dablam clearly in the background, along with the views of Lhotse and Tawoche at a distance.
 It takes about a two-hour’ uphill climb from the Imja Khola Valley floor, though moraine-like terrain, to reach Dingboche.
 Dingboche is a large Sherpa settlement in the Imja Khola Valley.
-It is another important stop for acclimatization for our Everest Base Camp Trek journey.
-The serene and lively panoramic views of Everest from Dingboche are truly captivating, leaving you in awe as the majestic Everest massif draws nearer.
+It is another important stop for acclimatization on our Everest Base Camp Trek journey.
+The serene and lively panoramic views of Everest from Dingboche are truly captivating, leaving you in awe as the majestic Everest massif draws nearer. overnight at Hotel Stupa Inn in Dingboche.

 Acclimatization day in Dingboche